nsg/snap-springlobby/README.md

 after the classic [Total Annihilation](https://en.wikipedia.org/wiki/Total_Annihilation) game.

-The lobby is used to download the actual game binaries, maps, mods and so on.
+The snap contains the [springlobby](http://springlobby.info) client.
+It is used to play multi and single player games, download the actual game binaries, maps, mods and so on.

 ## Tips